 - 1 bunch chives, thinly sliced, for garnish

 Meanwhile, heat oil in a large skillet over medium heat.
-Add the bacon and cook, stirring occasionally until the fat has rendered and the bacon is crisp, about 4-6 minutes.
+Add the bacon and cook, stirring occasionally until the fat has rendered and the bacon is crisp, 4 to 6 minutes.
 Remove with a slotted spoon and drain onto a paper-towel lined plate.
-Once cool, chop the bacon into smaller pieces (about 1/4-inch).3.
+Once cool, chop the bacon into smaller pieces.3.

-Add shallots to the same pan with the rendered bacon fat, season with salt to taste, and cook over medium heat until translucent, 3-4 minutes.
-Add the corn kernels, red pepper flakes and cook, stirring occasionally, until tender, about 4 to 5 minutes more.4.
+Add shallots to the same pan with the rendered bacon fat, season with salt to taste and cook over medium heat until translucent, 3 to 4 minutes.
+Add the corn kernels, red pepper flakes and cook, stirring occasionally, until tender, 4 to 5 minutes more.4.

-Divide the pasta among bowls, top with chives, bacon, and more pecorino cheese and enjoy!
+Divide the pasta among bowls, top with chives, bacon, and more cheese.